FAIR-NHH/BSRI/data/readme.md

 # The program files

-The program files are available on github.
+The program files are available on github: `git@github.com:FAIR-NHH/BSRI.git`

 # The data files